-The National Association of Schools and Colleges of The United Methodist Church (NASCUMC) is a voluntary association of educational institutions that are related to The United Methodist Church in the United States.
+The North American Association of Methodist Schools, Colleges and Universities (NAAMSCU) is a voluntary association of educational institutions that are related to the historic Methodist and Wesleyan tradition.
 It exists to:

 - Advance the work of education and scholarship in member institutions.

 - Work cooperatively with United Methodist conferences, boards and agencies to address issues of mutual concern to the Church and the academy.